phramos07/gp/README.md

 DETAILS OF IMPLEMENTATION:

-Details of implementation can be found in portuguese in the PDF document tp1_doc_aluno_2011049436.pdf
+Details of implementation can be found in portuguese in the PDF document doc_in_portuguese.pdf

 Hard coding details of each module can be found inside them.
 There are three modules: